satori-hq/nft-series/README.md

 # NFT Series Implementation

-# WARNING
+# Hello Satori!

-This is using some non-standard stuff
+This is a great contract!

 ## Rough notes on token series (type) and editions